getodk/docs/briefcase-forms.rst

 .. tip::

- If the form definition has changed but the changes only affect the question text and do not alter the structure of the collected data (or change the formed or version), you can create a new ODK Briefcase Storage area, pull data into that, then manually copy the instances from there into your original storage area.
+ If the form definition has changed but the changes only affect the question text and do not alter the structure of the collected data (or change the formId or version), you can create a new ODK Briefcase Storage area, pull data into that, then manually copy the instances from there into your original storage area.

 .. _push-to-aggregate: